-Prior to 2005, we had very limited experience with regard to obtaining FDA or other required regulatory approvals, and no experience with obtaining pre-marketing approval of a biologic product such as HIV.
-See "Governmental Regulation" for definition of pre-marketing approval.
+Prior to 2005, we had very limited experience with regard to obtaining FDA or other required regulatory approvals, and no experience with obtaining premarketing approval of a biologic product such as HIV.
+(See the "Governmental Regulation" section for definition of pre-marketing approval).
 For this reason, during 2004 and 2005 we hired employees and consultants that collectively have that experience from other companies.
 We believe this has been critical in our progress toward obtaining these approvals during the last year and in ensuring that we manufacture our products in accordance with FDA, USDA and other regulatory requirements.

 Our access to capital is much less than that of several of our competitors, and this is a competitive disadvantage.
-We believe however that our access to capital may increase as we get closer to FDA approval of our rapid HIV tests and/or as we complete the development of, and the requisite regulatory approvals related to, our other products, including those that we have under development.
-(See Management's Discussion And Analysis Of Financial Condition And Results Of Operations - Overview and in particular the last paragraph)
+We believe however that our access to capital may increase since we have obtained FDA approval of our rapid HIV tests, and this access will continue to develop as we obtain additional requisite regulatory approvals related to our other products, including those that we have under development (See Management's Discussion And Analysis Of Financial Condition And Results Of Operations - Overview and in particular the last paragraph).